-It is widely recognised that transitioning to a sustainable economy is necessary.
-Mounting evidence also shows that it will also strengthen UK Plc – promoting competitiveness and stimulating new investment, innovation and job creation.
-For example, a recent report by Cambridge Econometrics (commissioned by WWF-UK) showed that meeting decarbonisation targets would boost GDP and generate significant employment[i].
+It is widely recognized that transitioning to a sustainable economy is necessary.
+Mounting evidence also shows that it will also strengthen UK Plc – promoting competitiveness and stimulating new investment, innovation, and job creation.
+For example, a recent report by Cambridge Econometrics (commissioned by WWF-UK) showed that meeting decarbonization targets would boost GDP and generate significant employment[i].

-Which is why WWF-UK supports An Economy That Works (AETW) – a timely and much needed case for change – and a clear vision for what this transition should deliver.
+This is why WWF-UK supports An Economy That Works (AETW) – a timely and much-needed case for change – and a clear vision for what this transition should deliver.

 As AETW emphasizes, one of the key things the UK can do to help drive the transition is to move beyond GDP growth as the dominant measure of economic success.
 Yet in the UK we still lack a coherent national framework of indicators to help track (and benchmark) progress and inform policy-making.